mamuyang/MrTransformer/README.md

 sbatch run_yelp_learning_pretrain_p1.bash
 ```

-3. run “run_yelp_finetune.py” to finetune the model of beauty data by initializing the model parameters as the pretrain model (same as other datasets).
+3. run “run_yelp_finetune.py” to finetune the model of yelp data by initializing the model parameters as the pretrain model (same as other datasets).

 ```
 sbatch run_yelp_learning_finetune_p1.bash